 - Xfinity is offering free WiFi hotspots in some areas.
 See more here.

 Some schools are doing their best to provide internet access to students.
 Austin, for example, has a fleet of buses that provide WiFi throughout the school district.
-(If you live in Austin, see Austin Independent School District's website and this CNN article for details.)
+(If you live in Austin, see Austin Independent School District's School Bus Wi-Fi Map.)

 For information on whether your child's school district helps provide access to the internet and online classes, go to the school's website, school district's website, or contact your school administrators.